alex-bellon/wikipedia/README.md

 - [Larry](https://en.wikipedia.org/wiki/Larry_(cat)) - a cat who has served as Chief Mouser to the Cabinet Office at 10 Downing Street since 2011.
 - [Mike the Headless Chicken](https://en.wikipedia.org/wiki/Mike_the_Headless_Chicken) - a Wyandotte chicken that lived for 18 months after his head had been cut off.
 - [Nim Chimpsky](https://en.wikipedia.org/wiki/Nim_Chimpsky) - a chimp who was taught sign language, and his longest quote was "Give orange me give eat orange me eat orange give me eat orange give me you"
+- [Phantom cat](https://en.wikipedia.org/wiki/Phantom_cat) - large felids such as leopards, jaguars and cougars which allegedly appear in regions outside their indigenous range.
 - [Pierre Brassau](https://en.wikipedia.org/wiki/Pierre_Brassau) was a chimpanzee and the subject of a 1964 hoax perpetrated by Åke "Dacke" Axelsson, a journalist at the Swedish tabloid Göteborgs-Tidningen.
 Axelsson came up with the idea of exhibiting a series of paintings made by a non-human primate, under the pretense that they were the work of a previously unknown French artist named "Pierre Brassau", in order to test whether critics could tell the difference between true avant-garde modern art and the work of a chimpanzee.
 - [Potoooooooo](https://en.wikipedia.org/wiki/Potoooooooo) - an 18th-century Thoroughbred racehorse who won over 30 races and defeated some of the greatest racehorses of the time.
 He went on to be a sire.
 He is now best known for the unusual spelling of his name, pronounced Potatoes.
 - [Puppy cat](https://en.wikipedia.org/wiki/Puppy_cat) - a term used to refer to specific breeds of domestic cats that have unusual behavioral tendencies that are reminiscent of young domestic dogs.